T-parrish/100daysofcode/r1-log.md

 ### R1D15
 🍕 Last day in Florence today.
 Found out that most museums are closed on Mondays, so we explored until the thunderstorm hit.
 After that -> @Deliveroo pizza, a bottle of wine, and finished routing + validation for this MERN project.
 Tomorrow, Venice! #100DaysOfCode

+### R1D16
+🎶 Took some time to practice Linked Lists with @LeetCode.
+Still a little rough around the edges, but learned a neat trick add or delete nodes with O(n) space and O(1) time complexity! #100DaysOfCode